 And that’s where politics can come in.

-The Center for Biological Diversity, a nonprofit organization that claims roots in the fear that government authority alone will not always protect flora and fauna when powerful business interests can exert political leverage.
+The Center for Biological Diversity, a nonprofit organization, claims roots in the fear that government authority alone will not always protect flora and fauna when powerful business interests can exert political leverage.
 (The timber industry was its founders’ nemesis.)
 Now, it contests threats to biodiversity on a range of levels, from climate change to encroachment of off-road vehicles.

 The group has petitioned multiple times to place the Rio Grande cutthroat trout on the endangered species list, including one case that’s still pending an appeal.